Wednesday, October 21, 2015

 Themes for this Week’s Masses

-Tuesday: You are not longer strangers and sojourners, but you are fellow citizens with the holy ones and members of the household of God, built upon the foundation of the Apostles and prophets, with Christ Jesus himself as the capstone.
+· Wednesday: (Ephesians 2) You are no longer strangers and sojourners, but fellow citizens with the holy ones and members of the household of God.

-Tuesday: (Luke 6) Jesus went up a mountain to pray and he spent the night in prayer.
-When day came, he called his disciples and from them chose Twelve.
+· Wednesday (Luke 6) Jesus went up to the mountain to pray and he called his disciples to himself and chose Twelve.

 Saints of the Week